 Many marketplaces exist for various types of products and services.
 Let’s explore several highly visited online marketplaces for business-to-consumer (B2C) and business-to-business (B2B) selling.
 My list comprises of online markets in which the everyday person can start selling.
 In most cases, you don’t have to be an established business.

-Best Online Marketplaces for Sellers
+Best Online Marketplaces Overview

 - Fulfillment by Amazon (FBA)